Group Work - Putting Things Together

 - Each person should share the 1 - 3 rules they made up.

-- After each person shares their rules, use the Relationship Wheel below to describe the relationship between your Window (globe, plants, etc.) and each path radiating out from it.
+- After each person shares their rules, use the Relationship Wheel above to describe the relationship between your Window (globe, plants, etc.) and each path radiating out from it.
 For example How does the Planet relate to Plants, Animals, People, Cultures, and Language?
 A worksheet is available to complete this task.

 Complete this for each corner of the Relationship Wheel.
 It will be clear that some Windows relate to each other very much.
 Others might surprise you and some won't seem to impact each other at all.
 Take your time and be creative and critical about the ideas you come up with.